OfficeDev/office-scripts-docs/docs/develop/best-practices.md

 }

 function inputPresent( workbook: ExcelScript.Workbook): boolean {

-  // Tables that should be in the workbook for the script to work: const TargetTableName = 'Table1';
+  // These tables must be in the workbook for the script. const TargetTableName = 'Table1';
   const SourceTableName = 'Table2';